Failed cancer vaccines might live again with new immune drugs

-Unlike traditional preventative vaccines, therapeutic cancer vaccines are designed for people with established disease and are supposed to boost the patient’s immune system to keep tumours at bay.
+Unlike traditional preventative vaccines, therapeutic cancer vaccines are designed for people with established disease and are supposed to boost the patient’s immune system to keep tumors at bay.

 Unfortunately, the theory has not worked out in practice because, while the vaccines are successful at triggering a response from the “foot soldiers” of the immune system, cancer cells still manage to escape detection.